 10 Magical Air-purifying Plants to Help You Go Green Everyday

 We celebrate Environment day every year on June 5, but why just celebrate one day for the environment and not every day?
-We live in an environment which has been polluted and destroyed over a period of time – thanks to its protectors i.e. we humans!
+We live in an environment which has been polluted and destroyed over some time – thanks to its protectors i.e. we humans!

 How the air gets polluted?

-Indoor smoke is becoming a health threat to over a billion of people by burning fuel to cook or heat the homes.
+Indoor smoke is becoming a health threat to over a billion people by burning fuel to cool or heat the homes.
 Air pollution accounts for higher rates of cancer, stroke, heart diseases and respiratory diseases like asthma.
 And it keeps increasing every day to dangerous levels.

 What can we do to limit air pollution?

-We can take simple measures to save our environment and protect our health from these hazardous gases by planting more trees and even having indoor plants that purify air.
-There are a number of indoor plants that help in improving the indoor air quality and promoting your overall health and wellness.
+We can take simple measures to save our environment and protect our health from these hazardous gases by planting more trees and even having indoor plants that purify the air.
+Several indoor plants help in improving the indoor air quality and promoting your overall health and wellness.

 Who is your saviour?